sumaiyakona/kioptrix-full-walkthrough/README.md

 ![image](https://user-images.githubusercontent.com/31168741/199800056-715a15f8-f636-40f8-801f-0a477a7fef28.png)
 nmap result as found above!

-Step 4:
-Running some other tools to enumerate as much information as possible from the machine.
+Step 4: Running some other tools to enumerate as much information as possible from the machine.

-`enum4linux [machine-ip]`
+`enum4linux [machine-ip]`<br>
 `dirsearch -u http://[machine-ip]`

-Step 5:
-Now we browse for available exploits.
+Step 5: Now we browse for available exploits.

 As shown in the output, the target system is using a very outdated Apache web server version 1.3.20.
-We Google for **“apache 1.3.20 vulnerability”**.
+We Google for **“apache 1.3.20 vulnerability”**.<br>
 Search for the exploit via searchsploit:

 `searchsploit OpenFuck`